Transylvania University is a private liberal arts university of approximately 1,100 students located in Lexington, Kentucky’s second-largest city.

 —Kim Pescher ’13, Germany

 Transylvania celebrates the diversity and global connections of our international students in many ways, including monthly international dinners and celebrations throughout the year in conjunction with the International House.
 Services for international students are offered through the office of the dean of students.
-Darlene Ogata, international student advisor, offers personal assistance and is available to help with any questions or concerns that may arise.
+Serenity Wright, international student services coordinator, offers personal assistance and is available to help with any questions or concerns that may arise.
 James Wright, First-Year Seminar instructor, helps international students understand the academic expectations of a liberal arts college and sharpen their English language and writing skills.

 Our Friendship Family Program pairs international students with local families who provide a place for students to stay during school breaks and help adjusting to life abroad.
 Share an American-style Thanksgiving dinner or find out more about central Kentucky by applying to be matched with a local family.